 A Capital Improvement Program is a comprehensive document whose purpose is to list major improvements necessary and desirable to meet the needs of the community over the next five years.
-The various Departments, Commissions, and the City Council establish the program through the compiling of project needs and requests.
-The Capital Improvement Program is a valuable tool, which City officials can use to rank the priority of public improvement projects and determine the level, and method of financing required each year to support these projects.
+The various departments, advisory boards and commissions, and the City Council establish the program through the compiling of project needs and requests.
+The Capital Improvement Program is a valuable tool that city officials can use to rank the priority of public improvement projects and determine the level, and method of financing required each year to support these projects.

 The objectives of a Capital Improvement Program are to: